Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 - Check OG page and grab the line about dust enclosures and put the link back in.

+Move this section to the beginning - That said, dust management can still come in other forms like building an [enclosure for your CNC](https://resources.sienci.com/view/lmk2-table-enclosure/#machine-enclosure) or cutting outside.
+You might choose to do these if you:

+- are worried about the noise from running a vacuum or dust collector (though the noise of cutting can get similarly loud)
+- don't want to deal with the dust shoe colliding with clamps, material, or getting in the way during tool changes

 ---
 CNCs can create a lot of mess just like many other cutting tools.
 Think about the chips and fine dust you get drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting on a cnc machine.
 Not only does this make a mess, but it's not good for your health to breath in.